seinwave/hyperbolator/DevLog.md

 Everything was accomplished in `Input.js`, after a modest amount of struggling.
 [This stack overflow answer](https://stackoverflow.com/questions/37457128/react-open-file-browser-on-click-a-div) was extremely helpful.

 Lesson learned today, though: I will NOT be doing any more CSS noodling until my functionality is up and running.
-Want to get those basics down, and
+Want to get those basics down first.

+And, when I do start CSS-ing, I want to do it with a *checklist in hand*.

+Otherwise the noodling will be endless.

+Okay, until next time.

 #### Post